kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 ### Internal token

-We take advantage of how style-dictionary is handling aliases for the meeting the goal of providing theme-able design system.
+We take advantage of how style-dictionary handles aliases for achieving the goal of providing a _themeable_ design system.
 This is done by separate and doubled implementation of the foundation visual elements.
-You can read more about the theming in separate [document](#missing-link).

 The whole foundation visual language is defined and stored in the `foundation` namespace and then referenced via aliases into `global` namespace.
-Since we don't want to have the same design tokens twice in the generated output, we need to mark them with `internal` additional boolean attribute.
+Since we don't want to have the same design tokens twice in the generated output, we need to mark them with the `internal` boolean attribute.

-Therefore, the implementation of `foundation.space.one-x` design token will be following:
+Therefore, the implementation of `foundation.space.small` design token will be the following:

 ```json
 {